-All applications require three letters of recommendation.
+All applications require two letters of recommendation.
 Recommendations evaluate your professional work, including the abilities you bring to your project; your ability to adapt; the merits of the project; and your teaching effectiveness.
 You are encouraged to provide your recommenders with a copy of your project statement.

-- Recommenders submit their letters directly to the online application, and may not be submitted outside the online system
+- Recommenders submit their letters directly to the online application, and may not submit them outside the online system.

 - Letters can be submitted before or after you submit the application, but must be submitted by the application deadline.

 Who may serve as a recommender?